Alexander Street: History

 The company's first product was North American Women's Letters and Diaries, a collection of 150,000 pages of letters and diaries by women from colonial times through the 1950s.

 In 2000, in collaboration with the ARTFL project at the University of Chicago, the company began using semantic indexing techniques in its humanities databases.
-It created metadata elements for gender, age, and sexual orientation of characters within plays; author nationality, birthplace and deathplace, as well as where and when an item was written.
+It created metadata elements for gender, age, and sexual orientation of characters within plays; author nationality, birthplace and death place, as well as where and when an item was written.
 These elements were then combined with full-text search to allow material to be analyzed in new ways.

 In 2003, the company began a major partnership with The Center for the Historical Study of Women and Gender at the State University of New York to publish Women and Social Movements in the United States, 1600–2000.
 This has subsequently become a leading site for the study of women's history.

-In November 2004, Alexander Street acquired the principal assets of Classical International, a London and New York-based publisher of streaming music for libraries.
+In November 2004, Alexander Street acquired the principal assets of Classical International, a London and New York–based publisher of streaming music for libraries.
 This led to a new range of music publications, including a partnership with the Smithsonian Institution to provide Smithsonian Global Sound for Libraries and African American Song.

 In November 2005, Alexander Street acquired the range of religious products produced by Ad Fontes, including The Digital Library of Classic Protestant Texts and The Digital Library of the Catholic Reformation.

 In October 2006, the company acquired the assets of University Music Editions, a small microfilm publisher specializing in the publication of scores, journals and other musically oriented publications.
 These collections were subsequently released as part of Classical Scores Library.

 Late in 2006, the company began developing online collections of video.
 Theatre in Video was published in April 2007 and has been followed by a succession of online streaming video collections.
 Using techniques such as semantic indexing, initially developed for textual databases, it was an early provider of synchronized, scrolling transcripts that allow the watcher to read ahead.
 At the 2010 Midsummer American Library Association, the company advertised 9 streaming video collections spanning more than 9,000 individual video titles.